St. Germain Cocktail

 The bubbles make this St. Germain cocktail one of my favorite drinks to serve girlfriends, especially for brunch.
 The fact that it’s so fast to make also makes it one of my go-to choices when I’m hosting dinner parties.

-If you’re looking for a brunch cocktail of your own (Easter brunch with bubbles anyone?) or a fun signature drink to make the special of your house, this St. Germain Cocktail, with its classy good looks and light, appealing flavor profile, would be a superb selection.
+If you’re looking for a brunch cocktail of your own or a fun signature drink to make the special of your house, this recipe, with its classy good looks and light, appealing flavor profile, would be a superb selection!